Poland Crypto Tax Guide 2023

 The USA has both short-term and long-term capital gains taxes.
 If you’ve held your assets for less than a year before disposing of them, any gains you’ve made will attract short-term capital gains and disposals made after holding the assets for over a year attract long-term capital gains tax.

 Short-term capital gains tax ranges from 10-37% based on the amount of gains you’ve made.
-While long-term capital gains are taxed at 0%, 15%, or 20% depending on the gains.
-If your gains are below $41,676 (for the 2022 tax year), you don’t need to pay any long-term capital gains tax.
+While long-term capital gains are taxed at 0%-20% depending on the gains.
+If your gains are below $44,625 (for the 2023 tax year), you don’t need to pay any long-term capital gains tax.

 Example: